SongShienSongShiQuan/C-Screen-Gamma-Console-App/readme.txt

-Requirements VISUAL STUDIO and CONSOLE APP template.
+Requirements VISUAL STUDIO and CONSOLE APP or WPF APP template.